nusco/tutorials/docs/windows/step_three.md

 On this page, you learned to search for images on Docker Hub.
 You used your command line to run an image.
-Think about it, effectively you ran a piece of Linux software on your Mac computer.
+Think about it, effectively you ran a piece of Linux software on your Windows computer.
 You learned that running an image copies it on your computer.
 Now, you are ready to create your own image with Docker.
-Go on to the next part [to build your own image](/mac/step_four).
+Go on to the next part [to build your own image](/windows/step_four).

 &nbsp;